WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/transfer-server.md

 The figure below shows how file attachments travel along services when uploading files (such as the CreateObjects or SaveObjects workflow services).
 With v7 clients, they both travel through the same request and connection.
 With v8 clients, there are two connections; one to the Enterprise Server and one to the Transfer Server.
-In this case, clients can choose between SOAP, AMF or JSON.
+In this case, clients can choose between SOAP or JSON.
 The red color shows how request data travels through the system.
 The file attachments are shown in purple.

 ![]({{ site.baseurl }}{% link web-services-guide/images/image6.png %})